kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

   - aliased `$rtpestat` to `$rtpstat`
   - added `rtpengine_query_v()` function
     - do a query cmd and store the response in a variable as a json
+  - rpc reload is limited to 10secs frequency

 ### rtpproxy